 Assessment is carried out regularly, with results shared with students as quickly as possible.
 Self review sheets are completed so that students can identify areas of strength and weakness.

-The department follows the AQA Specification 8300.
-The current Year 10 will complete the course over two years and the current Year 9 over three years.
+The department follows the AQA Specification 8300 over the 3 years.
 The new GCSE Mathematics has a Foundation tier (grades 1 – 5) and a Higher tier (grades 4 -9).
 Students must take three question papers at the same tier and all question papers must be taken in the same series.
 The content of the new GCSE Mathematics specification is grouped into the topic areas of Number, Algebra, Ratio, proportion and rates of change, Geometry and measures, Probability and Statistics.
 Each exam paper is worth 33⅓% and lasts for 90 minutes.
 No calculator is allowed for paper 1.
 Content from any part of the specification can be assessed on any of the papers.
 Exam papers include a mix of question styles, from short, single-mark questions to multi-step problems and the mathematical demand increases as a student progresses through the paper.
-Students in Year 9 and 10 are taught four one-hour lessons a week and are placed into two bands, according to their option choices and then into sets, according to their ability within a band.
+Students in Year 9, 10 and 11 are taught four one-hour lessons a week and are placed into two bands, according to their option choices and then into sets, according to their ability within a band.
 There is also an opportunity for selected students to do extra maths in an intervention group as one of their option choices.
 Homework is set 5 lessons over the fortnight and each homework should take pupils approximately 30 minutes.
 End of unit tests are carried out regularly and assessments are given on a termly basis to track and monitor progress.
 We also currently offer Entry Level to students who need some extra support before starting their GCSE.

 Students in Year 10 take part in a Maths Industry and Enterprise Day in the Autumn term.
 Companies are invited into school and meet with three groups of between fifteen and twenty pupils, each for a 90 minute session.
 They typically spend a short time introducing themselves and summarising what their job involves, before engaging the group in a ‘workshop’ activity involving some Mathematics.
 Some tasks are more practical than others, most involve logic skills, calculation and problem solving.